glennispotatis/eslint-prettier/README.md

 ## Usage

 Choose either the "Automatic setup" or the "Manual setup".
-Keep in mind that currently the automatic setup is not supported on windows (Unless you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install/?target=_blank)).
+Keep in mind that currently the automatic setup is not supported on windows (Unless you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install/)).
+<a href="https://learn.microsoft.com/en-us/windows/wsl/install/" target="_blank">WSL blank</a>

 ### Automatic setup